 Each film must be individually submitted and accompanied by its own completed online entry form; please do not send links to multiple film entries in your online entry form or compilation DVDs composed of works for separate entries, as any or all of them may be disqualified.

-Festival programmers select and invite all films to be presented at BSIFF, with Premiere status considered (see eligibility requirements above).
+Festival programmers select and invite all films to be presented at BSIFF, with preference given to Premiere Status films.
+Premiere Status films are those films that have not had the first screening of any kind on TV, in theatres, or any other film festival in Ghana).
 Invited filmmakers will be notified by email or phone via the information provided on the submitted entry form.
-Make sure to update the Festival with new contact information. the Festival reserves the right to rescind the invitation at anytime without prior notice or obligation to the filmmaker.
+Make sure to update the Festival with new contact information. the Festival reserves the right to rescind the invitation at any time without prior notice or obligation to the filmmaker.

 If your work is selected, you must fulfill the following requirements by the date(s) designated by the Festival: